Q: When I order an item from your company is it going to come ready to use if I provide my vehicle information?

 A: Absolutely!
 Unless it is a Canada order, all shipping options are insured.
 If the post office or UPS loses your item we will send you a new one free of charge as we will file a claim to recover the funds on our end.
 Canada orders you MUST choose the overnight option to insure your package.
 If you do not insure it and Canada Post loses your package, you will NOT get a free replacement.

 A: YES.
-In order for us to recover the shipping, packaging, and labor costs expended to get the item to you we must use a blanket 18% fee (there is a $8.99 minimum charge).
+In order for us to recover the shipping, packaging, and labor costs expended to get the item to you we must use a blanket $9.99 fee.
 In most cases this fee barely covers our expenses and in a portion of the cases we actually lose money with refunds.
 Because the rules have to be for everyone and have to be fair, we cannot make exceptions or waivers.

 Q: If I have a remote (or a bunch of remotes) will Replace My Remote buy them?